davidecaria/ensimag-code/ensimag-class-physical-security/exams/mySol/CySec_2122_smartcards_sol.md

 2. **Well-Timed Fault:** The fault must be induced at a precise time, specifically when the AES cipher is undergoing its last round of encryption operations.
 This is due to the attack exploiting the simplicity of the last round, which does not include the MixColumns operation.

 Using the AES round transformations and the observed faulty output, the attacker can work backward to deduce the correct value of the key bytes that were used in the last round key (RoundKey).
-Since AES key schedule is reversible, recovering the last round key can lead to the recovery of the entire AES key.
+Since the AES key schedule is reversible, recovering the last round key can lead to the recovery of the entire AES key.

 The Piret and Quisquater attack is significant because it demonstrated that even a single well-placed fault can compromise the security of an otherwise secure encryption algorithm like AES.
 This underscores the importance of implementing hardware and software countermeasures in cryptographic devices to detect and mitigate fault attacks.